timholds/font-familiarity/README.txt

 Update whole shebang into a data generating parameter Create a separate system for training the network once you have the data [ ] get it reading from the lorum ipson file

+how do I know how long to make lorum_ipsum? ensure some overlap of screenshots with scroll_height variable
+- want 1000 images per class
+- screenshots fixed height of 512px, scroll length 400 pixels
+    - scroll length < screenshot size is good to get some positional variation so we need 1000*40 = 40,000 pixels worth of text
+- font size of 24px with line height of 1.5 mean each line takes 36 pixels Number of lines needed ≈ 400,000/36 ≈ 11,111 lines

+At an average

+try some different text sizes for data augmentation